8 Qawl 165 B.E. (Baha’i Calendar)

 Soundtrack in my head: Kiltarten Road, “Carol of the Field Mice”

 I’ve gone through many spiritual transitions in this lifetime.
 I have been initiated into three different religions.
 I was initiated as a Pagan in 1992, joined Mahikari in 1996, and I signed the declaration card to become a Baha’i on 19 November 2007.
 But the first of these three religions that I seriously explored was actually the Baha’i Faith.
 I was introduced to it nineteen years before I signed the card—nineteen years to the month.
-This blog post details how I discovered the Baha’i Faith as a student at the University of Illinois and some information regarding the months leading up to my declaration a year ago.
+I discovered the Baha’i Faith as a student at the University of Illinois.

 In August 2007 I dusted off and started to re-read a copy of Baha’u’llah and the New Era by J.L.
 Esslemont—a book which I’d received nineteen years earlier from the Urbana IL Baha’is.
 After I started reading the book, it took me only a month to decide that I wanted to leave the spiritual path of Mahikari that I’d been involved with—and I was quite sure I wanted to join the Baha’i Faith.
 But I gave myself two more months to decide. whether to become a Baha’i.
 I needed to make sure that I was doing more than just joining a religion that was Not Mahikari.
 I read more books after the Esslemont book–”Gleanings from the Writings of Baha’u’llah,” “The Hidden Words of Baha’u’llah,” the Kitab-I-Aqdas, and “The Baha’i Faith, The Emerging World Religion” by William S. Hatcher.